New to vet gas? We’ve got you covered.

 Nitrous Oxide (N2O)

-Nitrous Oxide E
+Common Nitrous Oxide Sizes:

 Carbon Dioxide (CO2)

 In veterinary care, CO2 is used for insufflation: the process of delivering a drug to the lungs.
 It can also be used with oxygen as a respiratory stimulant and as a cooling agent in the form of dry ice.
-Today, CO2 laser therapy provides increased precision and results in reduced hemorrhage, swelling, pain and tissue trauma in soft tissue surgery.
+Today, CO2 laser therapy provides increased precision and results in reduced hemorrhage, swelling, pain, and tissue trauma in soft tissue surgery.

 Helium (He)